Etale Steenrod operations and the Artin-Tate pairing: Introduction

 \begin{conj}[Tate, 1966] The Artin-Tate pairing is alternating. \end{conj}

 Tate's motivation for making Conjecture \ref{conj: Tate} was Cassels' result \cite{Ca65} that the analogous Cassels-Tate pairing is alternating for elliptic curves, which Tate had generalized in \cite{Tate62} to abelian varieties with principal polarization ``arising from a rational divisor''.
-But this is rather ironic in hindsight, as Poonen and Stoll eventually demonstrated in \cite{PS99} that the Cassels-Tate pairing need \emph{not} be alternating in general for abelian varieties with principal polarization not satisfying the technical condition of ``arising from a rational divisor''.
-See the introduction and \S 1.2 of \cite{Sher} for a detailed explanation of these technical subtleties, as well as the history behind the widespread confusion about the alternation of the Cassels-Tate pairing.
+Moreover, one can find at the end of \cite[\S 1]{Tate66} the claim that the Cassels-Tate pairing is alternating for \emph{all} Jacobians (with respect to their canonical principal polarizations).
+But this is rather ironic in hindsight, as Poonen and Stoll eventually demonstrated in \cite{PS99} that the Cassels-Tate pairing actually need \emph{not} be alternating in general for abelian varieties with principal polarization not satisfying the technical condition of ``arising from a rational divisor''; in particular, it need not be alternating for Jacobians.
+See the introduction and \S 1.2 of \cite{Sher} for a detailed explanation of these technical subtleties and amusing history.

 The history of Conjecture \ref{conj: Tate} is perhaps even more tortuous than that of the analogous question for the Cassels-Tate pairing.
-Recall that any finite abelian group with a nondegenerate alternating pairing has order equal to a perfect square\footnote{This should be thought of as analogous to the fact that a vector space with a nondegenerate alternating pairing has even dimension.} (\cite{PS99} \S 6), so Conjecture \ref{conj: Tate} implies that $\Br(X)_{\nd}[2^{\infty}]$ has square order.
-In 1974 Manin computed examples (\cite{Manin67}, \cite{Manin86}) in which $\# \Br(X)_{\nd}[2^{\infty}]$ was purportedly $\Z/2\Z$, seemingly \emph{disproving} Conjecture \ref{conj: Tate}.
+Recall that any finite abelian group with a nondegenerate alternating pairing has order equal to a perfect square\footnote{This should be thought of as analogous to the fact that a vector space with a nondegenerate alternating pairing has even dimension.} \cite[\S 6]{PS99}, so Conjecture \ref{conj: Tate} implies that $\Br(X)_{\nd}[2^{\infty}]$ has square order.
+Manin computed examples (\cite{Manin67}, \cite{Manin86}) in which $\# \Br(X)_{\nd}[2^{\infty}]$ was purportedly $\Z/2\Z$, seemingly \emph{disproving} Conjecture \ref{conj: Tate}.
 However, in 1996 Urabe found mistakes in Manin's calculations that invalidated the counterexamples (see the introduction to \cite{Urabe96}), and then proved that in characteristic $p \neq 2$, $\Br(X)_{\nd}[2^{\infty}]$ \emph{always does} have square order!